-SWQMP ID Element Task Measure of Success/Frequency Activity Required 1.3 Support MS4 programs in program development and implementation Resources made available to the MS4 entities The permittee shall make the KYTC Education Toolkits available for use by partners that were developed for partners in the last permit cycle, while existing supplies last.
+SWQMP Element Task Measure of Activity Required ID Success/Frequency 1.3 Support MS4 Resources made available to The permittee shall make the KYTC Education programs in the MS4 entities Toolkits available for use by partners that were program developed for partners in the last permit cycle, development and while existing supplies last. implementation

 In 2008, KYTC produced and distributed Educational Toolkits to MS4 stormwater coordinators.
 The goal was to develop a multiple audience toolkit to compile and organize a variety of state and national resources for the MS4 communities to use for public education and outreach efforts.
 The resources included in the toolkit were selected based on the target audiences recommended by the EPA and permit requirements related to MCM 1 and 2 metrics.
 The toolkits included resources for educating members of the community and school teachers on learning modules that met core curriculum requirements as well as about stormwater using TV and radio spots, websites, videos, PowerPoint presentations, exhibit panels, press releases, and utility bill inserts.
 KYTC continues to distribute available education toolkits to partnered MS4s while there are still toolkits available.
-In 2012, no additional toolkits were requested by partnered MS4s.
+In 2013, no additional toolkits were requested by partnered MS4s.